larsga/pymapnik3/README.md

 Python 3.x bindings for the [mapnik](https://github.com/mapnik/mapnik)
 map-rendering engine.

 Currently in development and *not* ready for use.
+Contributions welcome.

 ## Goals